O. D. Thompson: Allegheny

-In 1890, Thompson and John Moorehead returned to their home, Pittsburgh, Pennsylvania, and formed the Allegheny club's football team.
+In 1890, Thompson and John Moorhead Jr. returned to their home, Pittsburgh, Pennsylvania, and formed the Allegheny club's football team.
 Since both men had played the sport at Yale, alongside Walter Camp, forming team wasn't too hard.
 The Allegheny A. A. took up football largely to give them a recruiting edge over the established Pittsburgh Athletic Club.
 Many Allegheny club members had gone to eastern colleges and played football.
 At that time athletic clubs and associations, ranging from the best with extensive facilities to local organizations with minimum meeting rooms, were in their prime as a source of fraternal fellowship for athletes.

 In 1891, a bitter rivalry developed between the two clubs.
 Efforts were made by local media to schedule a game between the two clubs.
 However O. D. Thompson, Allegheny's manager, carefully avoided a game.
 He feared a one-sided loss to Pittsburgh because his team lacked the time needed to practice together that the East End team already had.
-Allegheny dropped to a 2-2-1 record, which forced Thompson's resignation as the manager and captain of the team.
-However Thompson was still very much active in the team's affairs.
-That season, Thompson wrote in his ledger that expenses of $25 each would be paid to Sport Donnelly, Ed Malley and Heffelfinger for playing for Allegheny against the Pittsburgh Athletic Club.
+Allegheny dropped to a 2–2–1 record, which forced Thompson's resignation as the manager and captain of the team.
+However Thompson was still very much active in the team's affairs in 1892.
+That season, Thompson wrote in his ledger that expenses of $75 were incurred for bringing Sport Donnelly, William C. Malley and Heffelfinger to play for Allegheny against the Pittsburgh Athletic Club.
 It was also at this same game that Heffelfinger was given $500 extra to play.
 Accusations then arose that Allegheny had paid Heffelfinger.
 However, they could not be proven until the discovery of Thompson's ledger, a half a century later.
 A week later Thompson's ledger shows that Allegheny paid Sport Donnelly $250 for playing against Washington & Jefferson.
 Thompson would finish the 1892 season in New York City, defending several Allegheny track and field players from Amateur Athletic Union charges of professionalism.

 By 1893, Allegheny was once again under the full leadership of Thompson.
 That season, he scheduled some of the better known athletic clubs from around the nation.
-During a 28-0 victory against the Cleveland Athletic Club that season Thompson played tackle alongside Sport Donnelly.
+During a 28–0 victory against the Cleveland Athletic Club that season Thompson played tackle alongside Sport Donnelly.

 A year later Thompson helped the Pittsburgh Athletic Club, by setting up an unnamed player who was trying to sell that team's play signals.

+Thompson's final role with Allegheny was as manager of the 1896 team, which played only two games and won both.
+The 1896 squad has been credited by the Pro Football Hall of Fame and the Professional Football Researchers Association as the first completely professional football team.